HarirFahem/Calculator/README.md

 <a name="Calcul"></a>

 We added the interactive functionality to the calculator widgets written in the first part of the homework.
-We used **signals and slots** to simulate a calculator that supports operations: "*","+","-","/","sqrt","1/x", "x^2"
+We used **signals and slots** to simulate a calculator that supports operations: "*","+","-","/","sqrt","1/x", "x^2", "cos", "sin", "ln"

  The result of the first part:
  ![Image](/numerickeypad.png)